Sherman Oaks heat pump install: readings, photos, and handoff.

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Sherman Oaks, that question matters before equipment is ordered because static pressure, return sizing, duct condition, and equipment tonnage assumptions.
 A clean heat pump install scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-Long-tail questions this Sherman Oaks heat pump install page should answer
+Specific issues a Sherman Oaks heat pump install proposal should resolve up front

 Sherman Oaks search intent for heat pump install.